antonio-viesti/mareografie/README.md

 #### Raspberry Pi configuration — Enabling SPI peripheral

-The Raspberry Pi SPI peripheral is not turned on by default.
-To enable it, use the graphical tool *Raspberry Pi Configuration* (in Menu > Preferences > Raspberry Pi Configuration):
+Turn on the Raspberry Pi SPI peripheral.
+The SPI peripheral is not turned on by default: to enable it, use the graphical tool *Raspberry Pi Configuration* (in *Menu > Preferences > Raspberry Pi Configuration*):

 ![Raspberry Pi SPI configuration](resources/hardware/spi_configuration_01.png)